 - Does the IRR meet your economic threshold for municipal projects?

 - If it does, you can utilize that as a primary selling point in gathering internal buy-in.

-- If it does not, you may want to consider whether utilizing the federal investment tax credit (ITC) through TPO will increase economic returns, or sell the project on other merits as outlined in Phase 3.
+- If it does not, you may want to consider whether utilizing the federal investment tax credit (ITC) through TPO will increase economic returns, or sell the project on other merits, as discussed in the following section.